A Topic Section of The New Conversations Initiative

-(Price: appx. $13.00.
-ISBN: 0140157352.
-Look for this book at your local library, order from your favorite local bookstore, or click here to find this book in bookstores around the world.)
+Look for this book in your local library, order from your local bookstore (ISBN=9780143118756), or click the button below to see online bookstore links.

 Excerpt from Amazon.com review: We’ve all been there: We know we must confront a coworker, store clerk, or friend about some especially sticky situation–and we know the encounter will be uncomfortable.
 So we repeatedly mull it over until we can no longer put it off, and then finally stumble through the confrontation.
 Difficult Conversations offers advice for handling these unpleasant exchanges in a manner that accomplishes their objective and diminishes the possibility that anyone will be needlessly hurt.
 The authors, associated with Harvard Law School and the Harvard Project on Negotiation, show how such dialogues actually comprise three separate components: the “what happened” conversation (verbalizing what we believe really was said and done), the “feelings” conversation (communicating and acknowledging each party’s emotional impact), and the “identity” conversation (expressing the situation’s underlying personal meaning).

-(Price: appx. $16/new, $8/used.
-ISBN: 014028852X.
-Look for this book at your local library, order from your favorite local bookstore or click here to find this book in bookstores around the world.)
+Look for this book in your local library, order from your local bookstore (ISBN=9780143118442), or click the button below to see online bookstore links.

 Expressing more appreciation is one of the Seven Challenges emphasized on this web site.
 Daniels’ book is controversial because he discusses motivating people with rewards, recognition and organizational programs that try to express systematic appreciation for jobs well done.
 Some people have objected that this is treating employees like trainable animals: throwing a fish to the performing dolphin.
 The problem is that organizations are always conditioning their employees in one way or another; any structured environment does that.
 So this book recommends that companies take responsibility for steering the conditioning processes that are at work every day.
 The most important issue here is that people who cause problems often get most of the attention in organizations, and people who try hard and perform well often get ignored and taken for granted.
 The high performing folks then get frustrated and leave, because their basic need for recognition is not being met.
 And when they do leave, the organization suffers.
 The idea of managing by correcting mistakes and “keeping people in line” has such a strong grip on so many managers that it will probably take radical programs like Daniels’ to get people on the road toward managing by rewarding excellence.
-Review by Dennis Rivers.
-(Price: appx. $22/new.
-ISBN: 0071351450.
-Look for this book at your local library, order from your favorite local bookstore or click here to find this book in bookstores around the world.
+(Review by Dennis Rivers)

 Free document: Sam Keen’s wonderful article on the great questions of life.
 Two pages that can change your life.
 As Keen says, “Your question is the quest you’re on.”